abdullah43577/Blogr-Landing-Page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Desktop-first workflow
 - Javascript
 - [Tailwind Utility Components](https://tailwindcss.com/) - For styles

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources